diego-osornio-AT/CodeChallenge/README.md

 ### Application (Code Challenge Solution is here)

 This layer is a console application using NET 3.1.
 This layer depends on both the Application and Infrastructure layers, however, the dependency on Infrastructure is only to support dependency injection.
-Therefore only *Startup.cs* should reference Infrastructure.
+Therefore only *Program.cs* should reference Infrastructure.